gandrein/sfnd_computervision_module/projects/SFND_2D_Feature_Tracking/README.md

 Note that, as per [OpenCV documentation](https://docs.opencv.org/master/d8/d30/classcv_1_1AKAZE.html) AKAZE descriptors can only be used with KAZE or AKAZE keypoints.

+Also the SIFT descriptor does not work with ORB feature detector.
+Only reference to this behavior is this OpenCV [forum answer](https://answers.opencv.org/question/5542/sift-feature-descriptor-doesnt-work-with-orb-keypoinys/)

 ### Keypoint Matching

 For evaluating the goodness of matching, the following two metrics can be used